 In short: AGRONOMEET suggests best practices and the right time to act, making agronomic, data-driven decisions more reliable.
 For digital agriculture with real impact.

-In 2018, Syngenta Foundation for Sustainable Agriculture (SFSA) approached EnvEve to jointly pioneer new approaches of combining digital agriculture with digital agri-insurance solutions for small-hold farmers in developing countries, implementing and scaling up affordable solutions to make a real impact.
+In 2018, Syngenta Foundation for Sustainable Agriculture (SFSA) approached EnvEve to jointly pioneer new approaches of combining digital agriculture with digital agri-insurance solutions.
+Our objective: making micro-insurance available and affordable for small hold farmers.

 Announced in September 2019, the Resilience Engine (RE) was launched in Bangladesh, helping to de-risk farming in a holistic way, with the advent of climate change.
 RE is composed of a weather library automatically receiving satellite data to monitor insurance products in real-time, plus a product module including risk modeling, product configuration, agronomic advice, and claims management.